Sonosfera

 Key takeaway: If Entandem contacts you, you must either buy their licence or prove you are using a 100% direct-licensed service that exempts you from their collection mandate.

 You have two legal choices.
-You can pay Entandem CAD 350 a year and buy a commercial streaming service, or you can switch to a direct-licensed platform like Sonosfera that bypasses SOCAN and Re:Sound entirely.
+You can pay Entandem CAD 350 a year and buy a commercial streaming service, or you can switch to a direct-licensed platform like Sonosfera that keeps eligible Sonosfera catalogue playback outside SOCAN/Re:Sound repertoire.

 The old way of playing music involves measuring your floor space, filling out federal tariff forms, paying a yearly tax, and hoping you calculated it correctly.